 - Renewable if the student maintains at least a 3.0 cumulative GPA or higher.
-If student drops below 3.0, they will be given one semester during which to bring their GPA back up to the 3.0 standard.
-If they do not, then the scholarship will be renewed and cannot be regained. - 9-11 credit hours = 3/4 of original scholarship amount - 6-8 credit hours = 1/2 of original scholarship amount - Below 6 credit hours = scholarship removed
+If student drops below 3.0, they will be on probation for the scholarship, during which they must demonstrate positive academic progress.
+If this is demonstrated by GPA increase, the scholarship can be retained.
+If GPA decreases, the scholarship will be removed and cannot be regained. - 9-11 credit hours = 3/4 of original scholarship amount - 6-8 credit hours = 1/2 of original scholarship amount - Below 6 credit hours = scholarship removed